wendahere/GoGetter/Journal.md

  	   ui.show()
  	   sys.exit(app.exec_())

+## Week 7 (25/10/2020 to 31/10/2020)
+We met up with Singapore Polytechnic Special Needs Education Expert (Sen Center).
+Wen Da designed and chemical etched a PCB for Motor Matrix Control.
+Allen worked on the Vending Machine Design.
+Reynard worked on Keycaps and soldering Keypad Matrix.

+At end of the week, we collected a sponsored Vending Machine given from Blue Sky Tree.
+We took apart the vending machine to study and to use as parts.

 ### Monday 26/10/2020

 Allen continued working on the feedtray design for the vending machine.
 Since we will not be using the existing feedtrays from the vending machine that was given to us, as it does not serve the purpose we need, which is to hang the prizes on the coil.
 He also sourced for the different materials that will be used to make the feed tray (angle bar, and sheet metal), and did research on what grade of aluminium or steel is most suitable for us.